erikdrobne/SwiftUICoordinator/README.md

 ### Create Coordinator

 Our `ShapesCoordinator` has to conform to the `Navigator` protocol and implement the `navigate(to route: NavigationRoute)` to execute flow-specific logic on method execution.
-Root coordinator has to initialize `UINavigationController`.
+Root coordinator has to initialize `NavigationController`.

 ```Swift
 class ShapesCoordinator: NSObject, Coordinator, Navigator {